 - your child would have been offered a place if the admission arrangements had complied with the mandatory requirements in the School Admissions code and the School Standards & Framework Act 1998 ("SSFA") and/or;

 - the decision to refuse admission was not one which a reasonable admission authority would have made in the circumstances of the case*

 *The courts have defined an unreasonable decision in this context as being one which is "perverse in the light of the admission arrangements".
 The word 'perverse' has a stronger meaning in its legal sense.
 It means "beyond the range of responses open to a reasonable decision maker".

 As the grounds for upholding an appeal of this type are very limited, the percentage success rate is minimal.
 Please be aware that your personal reasons for wanting the school, however strongly you feel, cannot be taken into account, unless any of the above circumstances apply.

 Please note that a decision by the admission authority to refuse admission to your child, which subsequently makes it impossible for you to transport all your children to school on time or even impossible for you to continue working, is very unlikely to be confirmed as an unreasonable decision.
 The courts have confirmed this position.

-Of the Infant Class Size appeals heard for admission in September 2018, none were successful.
-Parents are often distressed that their personal reasons were not considered due to the very limited criteria therefore please think carefully before submitting an appeal.
+Of the Infant Class Size appeals heard for admission in September 2019, none were successful and for admission in September 2020, one appeal was successful.
+Parents are often distressed that their personal reasons were not considered due to the very limited criteria that the appeal panel can consider, therefore please think carefully before submitting an appeal.

-For more information please read our guide on ICS appeal guide (PDF, 418KB) and a recent fact sheet published by the Local Government Ombudsman.
+For more information please read our parents guide (PDF, 289KB) and a recent fact sheet published by the Local Government Ombudsman.

 These are appeals for entry into junior or primary schools in Years 3, 4, 5 and 6 and also for entrance into Reception, Year 1 and Year 2 where the appeal is not governed by Infant Class Size Legislation (see above).